gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 $code_llm_hyperbolic

 **Note**: For quick prototyping, the  [hyperbolic-gradio library](https://github.com/HyperbolicLabs/hyperbolic-gradio) makes it even easier to build chatbots on top of OpenAI models.

+## Anthropic's Claude

+Anthropic's Claude model can also be used via API.
+Here's a simple 20 questions-style game built on top of the Anthropic API:

+$code_llm_claude

+## Groq

+Of course, we could use open-source models instead.
+Here's a simple 20 questions-style game built on top of the Groq API, which serves open-source models with blazing fast speeds:

+$code_llm_groq